THAI RETIREMENT VISA FAQs

 Yes.
 You can start the Thai retirement visa process outside Thailand.
 We first obtain a Non-Immigrant Visa for you which is valid for three months while you are in your home country.
 Upon arriving in Thailand, you need to open a bank account first and then deposit the required amount.
 After 3-months we will then convert that visa to a One Year Thai Retirement Visa.

-Once you have completed the financial side (savings in your Thai Bank OR your pension).
+Once you have completed the financial side (savings in your Thai Bank).
 We have to present it to the immigration office, we will accompany you to Thai immigration in the province you are staying and help you convert the non immigrant visa to a Retirement Visa.
 Please also note that Thai immigration will only accept your retirement visa application if your non immigrant visa has at least 30 days remaining before expiration.

 Be mindful about the expiration date of your Thai retirement visa written in your passport.
 You must renew your Thai visa at Thai Immigration approximately 2 weeks before the expiration date.